vfarcic/vfarcic.github.io/docker-swarm/docker-swarm-proxy.md

 Now both containers are running somewhere inside the cluster and are able to communicate with each other through the *go-demo* network.
 Let's bring the proxy into the mix.
 We'll use [HAProxy](http://www.haproxy.org/).
 The principles we'll explore are the same no matter which one will be your choice.

-Please note that we did not specify external ports.
+Please note that we did not specify ports.
 That means the neither containers are accessible from outside the *go-demo* network.

 Setting Up a Proxy Service
 --------------------------